MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/css/calc-function.md

 ---
 description: Learn how the calc function can be used to do simple math right in native CSS.
-title: Dev guide: Calc function - Microsoft Edge Development
+title: Dev guide - Calc function - Microsoft Edge Development
 author: libbymc
 ---